citizenfx/fivem/ext/native-decls/GetPedSpecificTaskType.md

 int GET_PED_SPECIFIC_TASK_TYPE(Ped ped, int index);
 ```

 Gets the type of a ped's specific task given an index of the CPedTaskSpecificDataNode nodes.
-Types: https://alloc8or.re/gta5/doc/enums/eTaskTypeIndex.txt
 A ped will typically have a task at index 0, if a ped has multiple tasks at once they will be in the order 0, 1, 2, etc.

 ## Parameters